xmos/lib_audio_dsp/doc/programming_guide/pipeline_design_tutorial.rst

 Designing Complex Pipelines
 ===========================

 The audio dsp library is not limited to the simple linear pipelines shown above.
-Stages can scale to take an arbitrary number of inputs and the outputs of each stage can be split and joined arbitrarily.
+Stages can scale to take an arbitrary number of inputs, and the outputs of each stage can be split and joined arbitrarily.

 Every stage has an :py:attr:`o <audio_dsp.design.stages.Stage.o>` attribute.
 This is a list of stage output instances.
 When creating a stage, all stages will require a list of stage outputs as its inputs.
-A stages outputs can be sliced and joined with another stages output and passed as an input to a third stage.
+A stage's outputs can be sliced and joined with another stages output and passed as an input to a third stage.

 .. code-block:: python

     with p.add_thread() as t:
        # split the pipeline inputs
-       b0 = t.stage(Biquad, p.i[0:2]
+       b0 = t.stage(Biquad, p.i[0:2])
        b1 = t.stage(Biquad, p.i[2:])

        # join biquad outputs